 The $5,000 awards will be given to projects that facilitate bird-focused conservation projects.
 We are looking for land trusts working collaboratively with multiple partners and/or who are willing to pass along their project ideas and lessons-learned to other land trusts by presenting a talk at a regional meeting, hosting a workshop, or presenting at the Land Trust Alliance Rally.
 Our goal is to build land trust capacity by teaching or demonstrating how birds can enhance strategic planning and mission fulfillment of land trusts, and facilitate mutually beneficial collaborations with the bird conservation community.
 Priority will be given to the formation of new, regional or state based land trust collaboratives with multiple partners – for examples of collaboratives, see the St. Lawrence Valley Collaborative and the Western Vermont Collaborative.

 The $20,000 awards will support projects that actively manage, restore, and/or steward land in a way that enhances habitat and promotes bird conservation, with special emphasis on priority species or those identified in State Wildlife Action Plans.
 Preference will be given to land trusts with management experience.
 Previous small grant awardees are welcome to apply, especially if it takes the initial project to the next level and builds on the successes generated from the previous award.
 To see examples of the types of activities that we would consider funding with a $20,000 award, visit the Small Grant Example Activities page.

 You can learn more about this opportunity by visiting the funder's website.

-- All bird data collected with awarded funds must be entered in eBird.
+- Bird data associated with funded projects must be entered in eBird.